pinkocto/supermicro-setup/README.md

 ***1.3.
 Reboot:***
 - Save changes and exit the BIOS setup.
+- Insert the USB drive with the Ubuntu installation media.
-- Reboot the system to apply the new BIOS settings.
+- Reboot the system to apply the new BIOS settings and start the installation from the USB drive.

 ### 2. Installing a new Ubuntu operating system
 - Connect to the internet: `Use wired connection`